 Being physically present during your child’s appointment goes a long way in ensuring they feel confident and safe.
 For a lot of kids, separation from their caretaker or parent can cause anxiety and/or fear.
 Make certain the person scheduling your appointment is okay with you staying with your child during the duration of the visit.

 Other than eating healthy foods and practicing good oral maintenance, taking your child to the dentist is the single most important way to support healthy teeth.
-Utilizing these five tips will help ensure your child is not only comfortable visiting his or her dentist at Archstone Dental & Orthodontics in Fort Worth, Weatherford, Granbury and Azle, but they enjoy it too!
+Utilizing these five tips will help ensure your child is not only comfortable visiting his or her dentist at Fort Worth, Weatherford, Granbury, Azle or Aledo dental offices, but they enjoy it too!